Mzkarim/Data-Model-to-Predict-Quality-of-Wine/README.md

 ### TASK 5 :  Algorithms and Experiment

-**Perform Logistic Regression, “rWeka” package has been using here**
+**Performed Logistic Regression, “rWeka” package has been using here**

-* Use R Formula before run the model, no need to write variables. names every time
+* Used R Formula before run the model, no need to write variables. names every time

 * Fit checks if model on the same data